Content Lifecycle Management Examples

 Procedure: Disabling Modularity

-1. In the SUSE Manager Web UI, navigate to your Red Hat Enterprise Linux 9 CLM project.
+1. In the SUSE Manager Web UI, navigate to your Red Hat Enterprise Linux 8 or 9 CLM project.
 Ensure that you have included the AppStream channels for your project.

 • In the Filter Name field, type a name for the new filter.